Internal Troops of Mongolia: 809th Internal Troops Unit

+Emblem of the Damdin Sukhbaatar 05th unit.

 The 809th Internal Troops Unit is a special force unit based in Ulaanbaatar.
 It was formed in 2006 as the 809th Internal Troops Special Branch and was renamed to the 809th Unit in 2024.
 The unit is responsible for performing special operations and counterterrorism missions.

 810th Internal Troops Unit

 The 810th Internal Troops Unit is based in Ömnögovi Province.
 It was formed in 2021 after the Tavantolgoi Coal Mine of HC "Erdenes-Tavantolgoi was declared under the protection of the Internal Troops in 2020.
 The unit is responsible for protecting the Tavantolgoi Mine.

 816th Internal Troops Unit

 The 816th Internal Troops Unit is based in Erdenet, Orkhon Province.
 It was formed in 1997 as the 816th Internal Troops Special Branch partially responsible for protecting Erdenet Mining Corporation.
 In 2004, it was fully responsible for the protection of the mine.
 In 2023, the special branch was re-organized as the 816th Unit.

 The unit is responsible for protecting properties of the Erdenet Mining Corporation, plant of explosives outside the mine, and "Treasure Factory" LLC, which is protected in collaboration with the police.